HackerM0nk/HackerM0nk.github.io/_pages/about.md

 I design for **graceful change**: secure by default, legible to the next reader, and stable where it matters.

 Security isn’t a bolt-on; it’s a **property that emerges from sound design**.
-I favor **precise contracts and clear seams**, least-privilege by habit, encrypted data paths, strong invariants, bounded blast radius, and **runtime enforcement** where the work actually happens—so data stays guarded and failure stays local.
+I favor bounded contexts with validated inputs, explicit trust boundaries, least-privilege, deny-by-default access, encrypted data paths, and runtime policy enforcement—so protection is continuous and failure is local.

 ---